Did you forget your current password on Amazon? Perhaps you just want a new password on Amazon for security reasons but don’t know where to start.

 Here’s how to reset your Amazon Password.

-4 – Click Forgot your password? to access the Amazon Password Assistance page.
+4. Click Forgot your password? on the login page to see the Password assistance page.

-5 – Enter the email address or mobile phone number you use with Amazon and click Continue.
+5. Enter your email or mobile phone number associated with your Amazon account on the Password assistance page and click Continue.

-7 – Amazon will send an OTP (one-time password) to your email account or phone number, depending on your chosen verification method.
-Enter the one-time password twice and click Continue.
+7. Depending on your chosen verification method, Amazon will send an OTP (one-time password) to your email account or phone number.
+Enter the one-time password and click Continue.

 Note: The Amazon OTP is a security measure that helps Amazon ensure only the rightful owners can access their accounts.